-Studies on species such as yeast, worms, flies and small mammals have demonstrated that long term caloric restriction can, assuming adequate nutrients are present, significantly increase lifespan and reduce the risk of developing a host of diseases.
+Studies on species such as yeast, worms, flies and small mammals have demonstrated that long term caloric restriction can, assuming adequate nutrients are present, significantly increase lifespan and reduce the risk of developing a host of diseases [49, 50].

-This could be because CR consistently reduces levels of growth factors, hormones (such as Growth Hormone, IGF-1, Testosterone), inflammatory cytokines and oxidative stress markers associated with cancer growth (R).
+This could be because CR consistently reduces the levels of growth factors, hormones (such as growth hormone, IGF-1, and testosterone), inflammatory cytokines, and oxidative stress markers associated with cancer growth .

-CR improves the survival rates of mice that have cancer (lymphoma) by reducing cancer cell proliferation and making tumors sensitive to certain proteins (e.g Bcl-2) that regulate the death of unhealthy cells (R) .
+Caloric restriction also improved the survival rates of mice with lymph cancer by reducing cancer cell proliferation and making tumors sensitive to certain proteins that regulate the death of cancer cells (e.g, Bcl-2) .

-A study on CR in mice found a correlation between bodyweight and longevity, suggesting that increased metabolic efficiency from CR is related to longevity (R).
+A study in mice found a correlation between body weight and longevity, suggesting that increased metabolic efficiency from caloric restriction is related to longevity .

-CR slows the aging process by acting as a low-grade stressor and thereby creating a hormetic response (beneficial response to low-grade stressor) (R) .
+Caloric restriction may slow the aging process by acting as a low-grade stressor and thereby creating a hormetic response (beneficial response to the low-grade stressor) .

-One example of this is mitochondrial hormesis where CR encourages the formation of reactive oxygen species (ROS).
-ROS serve as molecular signals that turn on defense mechanisms that encourage adaptive stress resistance (R).
+One example of this is mitochondrial hormesis, where caloric restriction promotes the formation of reactive oxygen species (ROS) that serve as molecular signals to turn on defense and stress-resistance mechanisms .

-Longevity researchers agree that caloric restriction is a consistently effective way to increase lifespan in laboratory animals.
-As a result, a lot of research has gone in to finding compounds that can mimic this effect.
-Many of which are mentioned below.
+Longevity researchers agree that caloric restriction is a consistently effective way to increase lifespan in invertebrates and rodents.
+As a result, a lot of research has gone into finding compounds that can mimic this effect.
+Many of them have been mentioned in the previous section.

+Another way is to take ketone supplements.
 Ketone supplementation (beta-hydroxybutyrate) extended the lifespan of worms by around 20%.
-Worms on a restricted diet did not see as dramatic increases in life expectancy, indicating that supplemental ketones act on the same longevity pathways as calorie restriction (R).
+Worms on a restricted diet did not see as dramatic increases in life expectancy, indicating that supplemental ketones act on the same longevity pathways as calorie restriction .

-See here for the best way I have found to get into ketosis.
+See here for the best ways to get into ketosis.